 10 "Come now therefore, and I will send you to Pharaoh so that you may bring forth my people the children of Israel out of Egypt."
 11 And Moses said to God, "Who am I that I should go to Pharaoh and that I should bring forth the children of Israel out of Egypt?"
 12 And he said, "Certainly I will be with you.
 And this shall be a token to you that I have sent you: when you have brought forth the people out of Egypt, you shall serve God upon this mountain."

 13 And Moses said to God, "Behold, when I come to the children of Israel and say to them, 'The God of your fathers has sent me to you,' they may say to me, 'What is his name?'
 What shall I say to them?"
 14 And God said to Moses, "I AM WHO I AM."
 And he said, "Thus you shall say to the children of Israel: 'I AM has sent me to you.'"
 15 And God said again to Moses, "Thus you shall say to the children of Israel: 'The LORD God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob has sent me to you.'
 This is my name forever, and this is my memorial to all generations.
 16 Go and assemble the elders of Israel and say to them, 'The LORD God of your fathers, the God of Abraham, of Isaac, and of Jacob appeared to me, saying, "I have surely visited you and seen that which is done to you in Egypt.
-17 And I have said I will bring you out of the affliction of Egypt to the land of the Canaanites, the Hittites, the Amorites, the Perizzites, the Hivites, and the Jebusites to a land flowing with milk and honey."'
+17 And I have said I will bring you out of the affliction of Egypt to the land of the Canaanites, the Hittites, the Amorites, the Perizzites, the Hivites, and the Jebusites, to a land flowing with milk and honey."'
 18 And they shall listen to your voice, and you shall come—you and the elders of Israel—to the king of Egypt, and you shall say to him, 'The LORD God of the Hebrews has met with us.
 And now let us go (we implore you) three days journey into the wilderness so that we may sacrifice to the LORD our God.'
 19 And I am sure that the king of Egypt will not let you go, not even by a mighty hand.
 20 And I will stretch out my hand and smite Egypt with all my wonders which I will do in the midst thereof.
 And after that he will let you go.
 21 And I will give this people favor in the sight of the Egyptians.
-And it shall come to pass, that when you go, you shall not go empty, 22 But every woman shall borrow of her neighbor and of her who dwells in her house, jewels of silver, jewels of gold, and clothing.
+And it shall come to pass, that when you go, you shall not go empty, 22 But every woman shall ask her neighbor and her who dwells in her house for jewels of silver, jewels of gold, and clothing.
 And you shall put them upon your sons and upon your daughters.
-And you shall spoil the Egyptians."
+And you shall plunder the Egyptians."

 [v.1a] - "Moses kept the flock" - Moses had the occupation of being a shepherd.
 This is an important detail to keep in mind, for right now Moses is tending a flock of sheep.
 Later, when the people of Israel leave Egypt, Moses will be leading the flock of the Lord, as did the Good Shepherd, Jesus Christ (John 10:11).
 Moses is a type and shadow of Christ and many aspects of Moses' life are intended to direct us to see the work of Christ in him.